cdk8s-team/cdk8s-hasura/README.md

 # cdk8s-hasura

-Deploy a hasura application to Kubernetes using CDK8s+.
+Deploy a hasura graphql instance to Kubernetes using CDK8s+.

 ## :rocket: Quick start